-The police busted overnight what could possibly be the biggest impersonation call scams in India and detained over 500 people from nine call centres in Mira Road for cheating thousands, primarily foreign nationals, through the fraud.
-All pics/mid-day photographers
+Meet Shaggy: The police busted overnight what could possibly be the biggest impersonation call scams in India and detained over 500 people from nine call centres in Mira Road for cheating thousands, primarily foreign nationals, through the fraud.
+The mastermind was identified as Sagar Thakkar alias Shaggy

-Sagar started living with his sister Reema and was idling away time.
+All in the family: Sagar Thakkar aka Shaggy started living with his sister Reema and was idling away time.
 The scam started after he came in contact with the mastermind based in the US, who provided him with all the crucial data.
 Police believe that even his sister Reema Thakkar was involved in the scam as the cash sent from Ahmedabad to Mumbai through angadia was in her name.
-She also used to look after the call centre's accounts.
+She also used to look after the call centre's accounts

 The Thane police seized the Audi R8 worth around Rs 3 crore that the kingpin in the bogus call centre scam in Mira Road had purchased from captain of the Indian team in Test cricket, Virat Kohli, for Rs 50 lakh.

-The latest development is a day after Sagar Thakkar alias Shaggy, the kingpin of an international call centre scam was arrested by police, sources claim that Sagar's parents sold off their bungalow in Ahmedabad for around Rs 2.50 crore and have been absconding since then.
+After Sagar Thakkar alias Shaggy, the kingpin of an international call centre scam was arrested by police in 2017, sources claim that Sagar's parents sold off their bungalow in Ahmedabad for around Rs 2.50 crore and have been absconding since then